The 13 Best Cloud Storage for Photographers in 2025

 9. Dropbox

 The annual payment will help you save 17% to 20%.
 You can pay with your credit or debit card.
-However, for using PayPay, you will have to link your credit card with your PayPal account.
+However, to use PayPal, you will have to link your credit card to your PayPal account.

 ProsCons